PipeItToDevNull/PipeItToDevNull.github.io/_posts/2021-12-29-publishing-pages-obsidian.md

 I use my [personal gitea](https://git.dev0.sh) instance to host my main Obsidian repo so I added my [GitHubPages](https://github.com/PipeItToDevNull/Dev0-Pages) repo a submodule (which is a supported configuration with the Git plugin) and started pushing documents.

-## Site Structure
-Once I had a site online I needed to figure out how navigating and actually building it works.
-GithubPages makes use of relative links to `[page](page.md)` like Obsidian and most other markdown based note solutions.
-Obsidian calls these "Markdown Style" instead of "Wiki Style" links which are the default.

 ## Issues
 ### Page links not working
 For some reason Jekyll was not replacing links to files with HTML properly, it was leaving `.md` links in place and offering to download that file rather than linking to the `.html` version.
 It *was* generating the HTML files though as we could navigate to them manually by replacing `.md` with `.html` in the page.